 This "temperature glide" can be more or less pronounced, it depends mainly on the boiling points and the percentage proportions of the individual components.
 Certain supplementary definitions are also used, depending on the effective values, such as "near-azeotrope" or "semiazeotrope" for less than 1 K glide.

 To enable a comparison with single substance refrigerants, the evaporating and condensing temperatures have been often defined as mean values.
 As a consequence the measured subcooling and superheating conditions (based on mean values) are unrealistic.
 The effective difference – based on dew and bubble temperature – is less in each case.
-These factors are very important when assessing the minimum superheat at the compressor inlet (usually 5 to 7 K) and the quality of the refrigerant after the liquid receiver.
+These factors are very important when assessing the minimum superheat at the compressor inlet (usually 5 to 7 K) and the quality of the refrigerant after the liquid receiver (vapour bubbles).

 With regard to a uniform and easily comprehensible definition of the rated compressor capacity, the revised standards EN 12900 and AHRI540 are applied.
 Evaporating and condensing temperatures refer to saturated conditions (dew points).